MatthD/node-libxml/Readme.md

 ## Requirements:

 Node-Libxml has nos any dependencies, it's fully bundled, so you can just use it as it comes :)

-Works on : Linux, Osx & Windows
+Works on : Linux, Osx & Windows (no 32bits, just 64 bits)

 Node: Already built for all LTS node (4,6,8)

 ## Why use it
-Node-libxml has been thought differently than; whereas libxmljs can be use in commun uses, you can use node-libxml if:
+Node-libxml has been thought differently than [libxmljs](https://github.com/libxmljs/libxmljs); whereas libxmljs can be use in commun uses, you can use node-libxml if:
 - You wan to validate against DTD (libxmljs can't)
 - You want a silent program if xml is not wellformed (node-libxml returns wellformed error in object; libxmljs throws)
 - You want to do xml processing in parallel forks